ripienaar/free-for-dev/README.md

 ## Design and UI

+  * [landen.co](https://www.landen.co) — Generate, edit and publish beautiful websites and landing pages for your startup.
+All without code.
+Free tier allows you to have one website, fully customizable and published on the web.
   * [pixlr.com](https://pixlr.com/) — Free online browser editor on the level of commercial ones
   * [imagebin.ca](https://imagebin.ca/) — Pastebin for images
   * [cloudconvert.com](https://cloudconvert.com/) — Convert anything to anything.
 208 supported formats including videos to gif